danielbh/openresty-caching-example/README.md

 # openresty-caching-example

-An example for using caching with nginx/openresty
+An example for using caching with nginx/openresty.
+Requires docker.

-cd nginx

-docker build . -t=reverseproxy

-cd ..

-cd node

-docker build . -t=nodeapp

-cd ..

-docker-compose up

-curl localhost:8080

-docker build --target builder
+### Getting Started

+1. `./build.sh` to build nginx and go containers for docker-compose.
+2. `docker-compose up` to run.